Weathered hands playing a vintage acoustic guitar evoking the roots of blues music

 Key Takeaways

-• Blues became the foundational genre for jazz, rock and roll, R&B, soul, and hip-hop — making it arguably the most influential music genre in modern history
+• Blues became the structural and emotional foundation for jazz, rock and roll, R&B, soul, and hip-hop, making its cross-cultural origins one of the most consequential convergences in the history of popular music

 Table of Contents